Workshops: Advanced Clinical Practice

 Continuing Ed.
 Hours (CEH): 3.0 Clinical

-Instructor: Brett Novick, MS, EdD, LMFT, CSSW, MA
+Instructor: Brett Novick, MS, EdD, LMFT, CSSW

 Time: 9:30 am - 12:30 pm ET